KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 Object names need to be (mostly) unique because SC uses the `name` attribute as the object's key in the SC library.
 The user should always be able to locate an object in the library, and retrieve it, if they know its name.

-> **tl;dr: namespacing objects in the SC library is highly recommended!** Because the SC library can quickly fill with objects, keeping the library tidy becomes a priority - particularly when objects are no longer required for the &lt;canvas> display.
+> **tl;dr: namespacing objects in the SC library is highly recommended!** Because the SC library can quickly fill with objects, keeping the library tidy becomes a priority - particularly when objects are no longer required for the `<canvas>` display.

 A simple way for the user to namespace objects is to use a small piece of boilerplate code in their project files, along the lines of: